SDGforskning/sdg-strings/SDG14_query_action_WoS.md

             ("tourism" OR "ecotourism" OR "tourist$" OR "whale watch*" OR "sightsee*" OR "aquaculture" OR "fish farm*"
-            OR "fisher*" OR "fishing" OR "harvest*" OR "aquarium trade" OR "exploit*" OR "goods and services" OR "ecosystem services" OR "social ecological" OR "socialecological" OR "socioecological" OR "socio economic" OR "socioeconomic" OR "livelihood$"
+            OR "fisher*" OR "fishing" OR "harvest*" OR "aquarium trade" OR "exploit*" OR "goods and services" OR "ecosystem service$" OR "social ecological" OR "socialecological" OR "socioecological" OR "socio economic" OR "socioeconomic" OR "livelihood$"
             OR "profit*" OR "monetary" OR "monetiz*" OR "investor$"